March 13, 2020: Continuing Education Temporary Waiver (updated Oct. 2020)

 "Log-in" to the Nacha.org website using your email address, then enter your password.

-Scroll down to the blue "Quick Links" menu.
+Scroll down to the blue "My Account" menu on the left.
 Click on "AAP Education Credit," then click on "Pay Credit Submission Fee."

-Complete the payment process, then navigate back to AAP Education Credit under "My Profile."
-Click "Add Your Credits" to open the Self-Reported Credits box.
+Complete the payment process.
+Click "Add AAP Credits" to open the Self-Reported Credits box.

 To enter a self-reported credit, first select the certification area, then enter the activity/event title, number of credits, activity date and program sponsor.
 Click "Save."